JonathLima/JonathLima/README.md

 <p>
-  I'm <strong>Jonathan Silva</strong>, a student about to become a Mobile/Game developer.
+  I'm <strong>Jonathan Silva</strong>,
-  Currently in college studying system development, and my hobby is drawing, learning about technologies that interest me, and playing games.
+  currently in college studying system development, and my hobby is drawing, learning about technologies that interest me, and playing games.